ozdeger/ozdeger/README.md

 ## Hi there 👋
   Marmara University/Computer Science.
-Usually works on Python.
+Currently working as a Game Developer.
 <!--

 Here are some ideas to get you started: